SaekiTominaga/customelements-portal/README.md

 ## ⚠ Precautions for use

-As of December 2020, there is no officially supported browser for the `&lt;portal&gt;` element.
+As of December 2020, there is no officially supported browser for the `<portal>` element.
 Chrome 87 is supported with <b>chrome://flags/#enable-portals</b> enabled.